How to Validate Someone’s Feelings (With Sample Statements)

 - You’re right.

-- It must have been difficult to open up about…
+- It must have been challenging to open up about…

 - I can totally understand why you felt that way.